YosefLab/Compass/docs_source/source/micropooling.rst

 Each cluster is then treated as a sample where the gene expression is the average of the gene expression for samples in the cluster and the Compass algorithm can be applied to a smaller number of samples.
 If you specify a latent space, the K-nearest neighbor graph will instead be computed using that latent space.
 You may also specify the kNN graph directly (see in command line arguments).

-.. @Brandon: making sure my addition is ok and when you specify kNN directly it is used for micropooling?

 Using Micropooling
 ******************